maRce10/marce10.github.com/_posts/2017-08-03-Fixing_selections_manually.md

 This short post shows how to use the `seltailor` function to adjust selection frequency and time 'coordinates' in an interactive and iterative manner.

-To be able to run the code you need [warbleR](https://cran.r-project.org/package=warbleR) 1.1.9 or higher, which hasn't been released on CRAN and it's only available in the most recent development version on github.
+To be able to run the code you need [warbleR](https://cran.r-project.org/package=warbleR) 1.1.9 or higher, which hasn't been released on CRAN and it's only available on github.
 It can be installed using the [devtools](https://cran.r-project.org/package=devtools) package as follows

 {% highlight r %}